-The Sierra Leone Partners are looking for education team members to participate on teams conducting workshops for United Methodist Primary Schools (grades K-6) in Sierra Leone in the winter and summer of 2013 and 2014.
+The Sierra Leone Partners are looking for education team members to participate on teams conducting workshops for United Methodist Primary Schools (grades K-6) in Sierra Leone in the summer of 2014.
 The team establishes school libraries and provides teacher training in the use of the libraries as well as in academic areas such as; language arts, math, use of dictionaries, creative writing, etc. For more information, contact Amy Zent, firstname.lastname@example.org.
 Contributions of children's books and monetary gifts also are needed.

 In early May 2011, Mission Guatemala, an Indiana Conference-based mission, began a feeding program which has been a tremendous success.
 Each day, MG feeds nearly 100 children in the village of Nueva Esperanza.
 These children are from very poor families and many were relying on just tortillas, salt and beans for food each day.

 Since the program began nearly three months ago, the children have grown significantly.
 Additionally, the principal of the school told MG that they are learning more and doing much better in school.
 In order to help underwrite the cost of feeding these children each day, GM is contacting friends and asking them to consider sponsoring a student in the program for $28 a month.
 In addition to a lunch five-days-a-week, this also will provide each child with a daily vitamin tablet, school supplies and medical and dental services.